***Book Coaching Services Coming Soon!***

 Another thing to consider is that most authors tap into success by publishing multiple books, not just one.
 If someone reads one of your books and likes it, they will likely search for your other books and purchase them as well.
 And this is where the numbers really start to add up and take off.

-So keep writing more books, ideally with the goal to release them steadily (that could mean once a quarter, once a year, or whatever works for you), and make sure you are doing the research and putting in the effort to market your book!
+So keep writing more books, ideally with the goal to release them steadily and consistently (that could mean once a quarter, once a year, or whatever works for you), and make sure you are doing the research and putting in the effort to market your book!

 Do I really need to hire an editor?
-Can’t I just use the less-expensive AI programs to spellcheck my manuscript?
+Can’t I just use less-expensive AI programs to spellcheck my manuscript?

 While AI programs such as ProWritingAid, Grammarly, and Hemingway Editor may help you catch and fix certain errors, they can also introduce new errors (six-fingered hands and embarrassing autocorrects, anyone?).
 Language is full of complexities and nuances that simply can’t be caught by a computer in the same way a living, breathing editor can.